Red Nose Day Actually: Plot

 Among salesman Rufus's products are red noses in honour of Red Nose Day.
 When a child in line buys one and agrees to have it gift wrapped, Rufus proceeds with great delight to take an absurdly excessive amount of time doing so.
 The waiting line soon becomes so long that it blocks car traffic outside.

 Meanwhile, on their way to pick up their three children from school, Jamie and his wife Aurélia recall their first days together.
 Aurélia says in Portuguese that even though life makes it impossible to be completely happy, love sometimes makes you feel like you are.
 She then reveals to Jamie that she is pregnant with their fourth child, though he misunderstands her and believes she was telling him what was for dinner.

-Sitting on a bench, Daniel receives a surprise visit from his stepson Sam, who is now 26 and lives in New York City.
-When Daniel expresses concern because Sam had not been in touch, he is surprised to see Joanna, Sam's childhood crush 13 years ago who had left for America.
+Sitting on a bench near the Thames, Daniel receives a surprise visit from his stepson Sam, who is now 26 and lives in New York City, New York, USA.
+When Daniel expresses concern because Sam had not been in touch, he is surprised to see Joanna, Sam's childhood crush 13 years ago who had left for US.
 She asks for Sam's hand in marriage, and Daniel, delighted, jokingly answers that he will think about it.

 The film then ends with footage showing various people and actions supported by Comic Relief, and some of the film's cast wearing red noses.